 I wish I had some cute little shamrock sprinkles, but I guess I had to make due with what I had.
 I think I worked it pretty well.
 Yes, I'm once again patting myself on the back.
 Someone has to do it, right?

 Is it just me or are cake pops the hardest thing to make pretty?
-I was thinking last night that I desperately need one of those little pieces of wood with the tiny holes drilled in them to hold these cake pops.
-I’ll have to have my daddy-o whip together one for me sometime.
+I was thinking last night that I desperately need one of those little pieces of wood with the tiny holes drilled in them to hold the cake pops.
+I'll have to have my daddy-o whip together one for me sometime.

 Oh, hey.
 Here's another fun fact about myself and my husband.
 We both have shamrocks tattooed on our ribs.
 I guess we should have waited until I had my blog for a bit to get them.
 I don't see a rib in sight.
 It surely would have hurt a bit less.
 We got them years ago for luck.

-- 1 Box Pillsbury dark chocolate cake mix
+- 1 box Pillsbury dark chocolate cake mix

 - 1 cup water